L-Dogg/L-Dogg.github.io/aboutme.md

 subtitle: Useless trivia
 ---

-My name is Szymek and this is my blog.
+Hi, my name is Szymek and this is my blog.